Insight & Strategy

-To find out why a government organisation chose to build a macabre sculpture to raise public awareness about human vulnerability, read on...
+Why a government organisation built a macabre sculpture to raise awareness of human vulnerability

 As we reported in July last year, the Transport Accident Commission in Melbourne has depicted what a human would have to look like to withstand a crash in order to show just how badly equipped our bodies are to handle even a slow-speed traffic accident.